tinovyatkin/pass-js/README.md

 -   Targetting Node 8 and refactored in ES6 Classes, removing deprecated calls (`new Buffer`, etc)
 -   Aims to replace `openssl` spawning with native Javascript RSA implementation
--   Adds contants for dictionary fields values
+-   Adds constants for dictionary fields string values
 -   Migrated tests to Jest
 -   Increased test coverage
 -   Adds strict dictionary fields values validation (where possible) to prevent errors earlier
 -   Adding support for geolocation fields and Becon fields
 -   Adding easy template and localization load from JSON file
--   We use in production at [Transfers.do](https://transfers.do/)
+-   We use it in production at [Transfers.do](https://transfers.do/)

 # Get your certificates